maxrantil/roger-skyline-1/README.md

 w
 ```

-I choosed to do 4 partitions for this exercise.
+I chose to do 4 partitions for this exercise.
 /dev/sda1 = /mnt/boot
 /dev/sda2 = swap
 /dev/sda3 = /mnt